larowlan/time-travel-with-git/slides.md

 - A valid AU address:
 - You must provide either Street Address, with optional Unit/Level/Lot or Property Name or Postal Box Number
 - You must provide a suburb
-- Postcode must be either a 4 digit number or a three digit number staring with 8
+- Postcode must be either a 4 digit number or a three digit number starting with 8
 - State must be provided and match valid values
 - Street type must be provided if not a postal box and match valid values